 Small Project Cost Share

 Each year, KCCD offers a Small Project Cost Share Program.
 This program is intended to provide cost share to landowners for water quantity and water quality improvements.
 Anywhere from 4 to 8 projects are approved each year and landowners are eligible for 50% cost share up to a maximum of $4,000.
-Applications are published each August and are due in September.
+Applications are published each August (available here) and are due September 21, 2018.
 The Board of Supervisors usually makes funding decisions each October.
 The landowners then have until the following April 30 to complete their projects.
 For more information contact Mark Crowley at 925-3352 ext.
 5 or stop by the office.
-APPLICATIONS ARE AVAILABLE NOW (click here) AND WILL BE ACCEPTED THROUGH SEPTEMBER 23, 2016.

 PAM Cost Share

 KCCD offers cost share for the application of polyacrylamides (PAM) for erosion control.
 The application of PAM can reduce irrigation induced soil erosion by as much as 90%.
 The USDA Agricultural Research Service provides the PAMphlet, a concise guide for the safe and practical use of PAM.
 KCCD offers 50% cost share up to $1,000 for PAM and 50% cost share up to $150 for PAM applicators.
 In order to be eligible, landowners must sign a cost share agreements with the KCCD before PAM or PAM applicators are purchased.
-For more information, contact Lance at 925-3352 ext.
-4 or stop by the KCCD office.
+For more information, contact Mark Crowley or stop by the KCCD office.